Releases: Expanded View

 - Beautiful World Syndicate – Record collectors rejoice at this no-frills South Philly music hub, which peddles everything from punk to jazz.
 The selection changes constantly, so returning customers always find new musical treats.
 1619 E. Passyunk Avenue, (215) 467-0401

-- Doggie Style – With 10 locations in the Philadelphia area, Doggie Style welcomes pet owners who love to pamper.
+- Doggie Style – With multiple locations in the Philadelphia area, Doggie Style welcomes pet owners who love to pamper.
 In addition to carrying gourmet treats, natural foods and pet supplies, the shop offers grooming and training.
 Rescue dogs for adoption in the window woo passersby.
 1700 E. Passyunk Avenue, (215) 271-5200, doggiestylepets.com

-- Mia’s – This dress shop goes from formal to fancy, catering to women in need of black-tie attire or a knockout Saturday night statement.
+- Mia’s – This dress shop goes from formal to fancy, catering to women in need of black-tie and prom attire or a knockout Saturday night statement.
 Hint: Big discounts on designer duds line the sale racks.
 1748 E. Passyunk Avenue, (215) 465-2913

-- Nice Things Handmade – It’s one part boutique, one part gallery, housing ceramics, jewelry, clothing, prints and accessories from artists both local and not.
-During art openings every second Saturday of the month, guests enjoy refreshments and meet some of the artists.
-1731 E. Passyunk Avenue, (267) 455-0256
+- Nice Things Handmade – It’s one part boutique, one part gallery.
+Artists both local and not provide the ceramics, jewelry, clothing, prints and accessories.
+During art openings every Second Saturday of the month, guests enjoy refreshments and meet some of the artists.

 Lookin’ Good On The Avenue: